bsurc/2019-10-06-sc-workshop/index.md

 {% elsif page.carpentry == "lc" %}
 <p>Ask your instructor about pre- and post-workshop Survey details.</p>
 {% endif %}

+{% comment %}
+  SCHEDULE

+  Show the workshop's schedule.
+Edit the items and times in the table to match your plans.
+You may also want to change 'Day 1' and 'Day 2' to be actual dates or days of the week.
+{% endcomment %}
+<h2 id="schedule">Schedule</h2>

 {% if page.carpentry == "swc" %}